awisemanapple/appledata/README.md

 **What was the creation process?**

-The building heights were measured by TBD and then matched to its respective building footprint ID in OSM.
+The building heights were measured using sensors from low altitude aerial imagery and then matched to its respective building footprint ID in OSM.
+Due to the process in which the heights were calulcated, the provided height information is simply an estimation and not an absolute measure of height.

 **When was the data captured?**

-The building heights were measured and recorded from imagery captured in TBD.
-The OSM_IDs were captured and matched on XX/XX/XXXXX.
+The building heights were measured and calculated in 2013.
+The OSM_IDs were captured and matched on 04/19/2017.

 **Why is the data being released?**